MolBIFFM/diana/README.md

     }
 ]
 ```
-The conversion of measurements that a range refers to.
-It defaults to the
+The conversion that a measurement range refers to.
+It defaults to the binary
-binary logarithm of a measurement but may be set to `"ratio"`, `"percentile"`,
+logarithm of a measurement but may be set to `"ratio"`, `"percentile"`,
 `"quantile"` or `"standard score"`, computed with respect to the distribution of
-a particular modification at a particular time of measurement across the
+a particular modification at a particular time of measurement across each
-protein-protein interaction network.
+community of the protein-protein interaction network.

 ```json
 [